Reports for Protected Species Permits

 - Scientific research or enhancement permit for marine mammals, Atlantic sturgeon, shortnose sturgeon, sea turtles, or sawfish.

-- Letter of Confirmation under the General Authorization (that authorizes Level B harassment of marine mammals).
+- Letter of Confirmation under the General Authorization for scientific research on marine mammals.

 - Commercial or educational photography permit for marine mammals.

 If you have a different type of permit, please refer to your permit or contact the office that issued your permit for report guidance.

 Each year, you must submit an annual report that is composed of 2 parts: a tabular section and a narrative section.
 You will receive an automatic email reminding you when your report is due.
 Keep in mind that reports are a requirement of your permit.
 If you fail to submit your report on time, your permit could be suspended.

 For the first part of your annual report, you will be asked to report how many animals you took.
 If completing your report in APPS, you will see your take table and the number of animals you were authorized over the year.
 Next to that, enter how many animals you actually took for those activities.
 Consult the guidance in your permit for how to count take.

 For example, perhaps you were authorized to capture 45 shortnose sturgeon during the year and you only caught 40.
 Or you were authorized to biopsy sample 20 blue whales and you sampled 18 during the year.

 Annual Report: Narrative Section